montyr75/da_bootcamp/courses/start_programming_with_dart/finding_isograms/instructions.md

 The `isIsogram()` function takes a string argument and pretty much assumes it's a word.
 It doesn't bother to check if the string contains spaces or characters other than letters.
 Maybe you could add code for that!
 The function will return `true` or `false` based on its findings.

-Next, you use `String`'s `split()` method to _split_ the string into a list of single characters.
+You use `String`'s `split()` method to _split_ the lowercase version of the string into a list of single characters.
 You do this by telling `split()` to break on an empty string, since your word strings will contain no separator characters, like a comma.
 If you had a string like this...

 ```
 1,2,3,4,5